Deep learning of deformation-dependent conductance in thin films: nanobubbles in graphene: Neural Network

 Other common neural network design principles succeeded, too.
 Dropout and batch normalization layers were found to be essential to the success of this network.
 Batch normalization is implemented after convolutional layers, normalizing the output.
 The reason batch normalization works is disputed, but current theories propose that these layers may smooth the landscape of the loss function \cite{santurkar2018does} or reduce undesirable covariate shifting of neural network parameters \cite{ioffe2015batch}.
 Dropout layers, meanwhile, are applied after dense or fully connected layers.
 Dropouts randomly set some proportion of the data points to zero, effectively introducing noise.
 They are effective in preventing overfitting \cite{srivastava2014dropout}, where a network essentially memorizes training data and cannot successfully generalize to unseen data.

 The Adam optimizer \cite{DBLP:journals/corr/KingmaB14} is chosen for its known strengths compared to other optimization algorithms, notably in reaching a compromise in speed and accuracy, and avoiding a vanishing gradient.
+We observed optimal performance when training with the default parameter values in Tensorflow.
 A less standard feature we employ is the newly developed swish function for nonlinear activation \cite{tripathi_swish_2019}.
 While ReLU is the more common alternative, we found swish to have better performance.
 The swish function is smooth and non-monotonic, which is thought to give an advantage in avoiding vanishing gradients \cite{ramachandran_searching_2017}--when the gradient of the loss function goes to zero it inhibits learning.